danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 ---
 title: "Beyond Mocked Payloads: End-to-End Stripe Webhook Testing"
-featuredImage: "../images/PLACEHOLDER.jpg"
+featuredImage: "../images/stripe-webhook-testing-towfiqu-barbhuiya-bwOAixLG0uc-unsplash.jpg"
 description: "How to use Stripe Test Clocks and the Stripe CLI to run a real end-to-end payment failure webhook test locally — no manual dashboard clicking, no waiting weeks for retries."
 date: "2026-06-01"
 category: "rails"
 related:
-  - "PLACEHOLDER related post 1"
+  - "Build a Rails App with Slack Part 1: OAuth"
-  - "PLACEHOLDER related post 2"
+  - "Testing Faraday with RSpec"
-  - "PLACEHOLDER related post 2"
+  - "Sustainable Feature Testing in Rails with Cucumber"
 ---

 When your SaaS app needs to send carefully worded emails after a customer's payment fails — and different emails depending on whether they're a monthly or yearly subscriber — how do you actually test that?
 Not the unit tests (those are table stakes), but the real thing: Stripe sends a webhook, your app receives it, routes it, sends an email, and the email says the right thing to the right person.

 The wrinkle is that payment failures don't happen all at once.
 Stripe retries over days and weeks — a first attempt, then several days later a second, then a third before finally cancelling the subscription.
-To test the full sequence for real, you'd have to wait weeks for failures to play out naturally.
-That's not a workflow anyone wants.
+To test the full sequence for real, you'd have to wait weeks for failures to play out naturally, which is not practical for fast feedback.

 I recently built a test harness that solves this, and along the way discovered a race condition that would have been invisible to any other testing approach.
 Here's how it works.

 ## The Problem

-We're a subscription SaaS using Stripe for billing.
+I work on a SaaS that uses Stripe to manage subscriptions and recurring payments.
+Customers can choose to pay monthly or yearly.
 When a customer's credit card fails at renewal, Stripe retries the payment up to three times over about two weeks (the exact schedule is configurable in your Stripe dashboard under Smart Retries).
 After the third failure, Stripe cancels the subscription (also configurable).

 We wanted to send a different email for each attempt: